 The Fock/KS eigenvectors are computed at a number of k points in reciprocal space, defined by the shrinking factor IS, and written unformatted in file fort.10 (in the basis of symmetry adapted Bloch functions) and in file fort.8 (in the basis of AO).
-Eigenvalues and related information (coordinates of k points in reciprocal lattice, weights etc) are written in file KIBZ.DAT by inserting the keyword CRYAPI\OUT (page 205).
+Eigenvalues and related information (coordinates of k points in reciprocal lattice, weights etc) are written in file KIBZ.DAT by inserting the keyword CRYAPI_OUT (page 271).

 - The Fock/KS matrix in direct space is always the SCF step final one.
 If the SCF convergence was poor, and convergence tools were used, eigenvalues and eigenvectors may be different from the ones that could be obtained after one more cycle without any convergence trick. - 2.
-The shrinking factors IS and ISP (Section 13.7, page 281) can be redefined with respect to the ones used in the SCF process.
-If this value is smaller than the one used in the scf step, numerical inaccuracy may occur in the Fourier transform of the Fock/KS matrix, $F_q \to F_k$ (Chapter 13, equation 13.5). - 3.
+The shrinking factors IS and ISP (Section 17.7, page 355) can be redefined with respect to the ones used in the SCF process.
+If this value is smaller than the one used in the scf step, numerical inaccuracy may occur in the Fourier transform of the Fock/KS matrix, $F_q \to F_k$ (Chapter 17, equation 17.5). - 3.
 A Fermi energy calculation must be performed (IFE=1) to run the Compton profiles option PROF, the electron momentum density options EMDL and EMDP, PBAN and PDIDE in order to compute the weight associated to each eigenvalue. - 4.
-Warning NEWK with IFE=1 must be run to obtain the correct Fermi energy and eigenvalues spectra when a shift of eigenvalues was requested in SCF (LEVSHIFT, page 105; SPINLOCK, page 114; BETALOCK, 80. - A new density matrix is computed.
+Warning NEWK with IFE=1 must be run to obtain the correct Fermi energy and eigenvalues spectra when a shift of eigenvalues was requested in SCF (LEVSHIFT, page 102; SPINLOCK, page 113; BETALOCK, 84. - A new density matrix is computed.
 If the convergence of scf was poor, and convergence tools were used (FMIXING, LEVSHIFT, ..), the density matrix obtained from the eigenvectors computed by NEWK may be different from the matrix that could be calculated with one more scf cycle.
 Properties depending on the density matrix may be different if computed before or after NEWK. - 5. if BAND is called after NEWK, and symmetry adapted Bloch functions are used (default option), the information generated by NEWK is destroyed.
-For instance, to compute density of states and bands, the sequence must be: BAND NEWK DOSS.
+For instance, to compute density of states and bands, the sequence must be: BAND - NEWK - DOSS.
 The sequence NEWK BAND DOSS will give the error message:

-$\tt NEWK\MUST\BE\CALLED\BEFORE\DOSS$
+$\verb"NEWK" \verb"MUST" \verb"BE" \verb"CALLED" \verb"BEFORE" \verb"DOSS"$